-Now came the Swadesi - boycott movement of 1905-06.
+Now came the Swadeshi-boycott movement of 1905-06.
 The Savarkar Camp threw itself headlong into it.
-They carried a lecturing campaign in the city of Poona, Nashik and several others places.
-When the usual summer vacation came Vinayak used at times to address three to four different platforms on a single day and such was his oratorical power that mass meetings of thousands of people sat spellbound to listen to him.
-He received invitations from several eminent persons from far near in Maharashtra.
-In order to impress his countrymen with the necessity of conceiving a deadly dislike for the foreign goods he thought of making a big bonfire if all foreign clothes which offered a never ending excuse for people to shirk and shuffle and defer to buy new ones.
-The idea that Tilak Lok. seemed SO extreme even expressed misgivings as to its practicability.
+They carried a lecturing campaign in the city of Poona, Nasik and several other places.
+When the usual summer vacation came Vinayak used at times to address three to four different platforms on a single day and such was his oratorical power that mass meetings of thousands of people sat spell-bound to listen to him.
+He received invitations from several eminent persons from far and near in Maharashtra.
+In order to impress his countrymen with the necessity of conceiving a deadly dislike for the foreign goods he thought of making a big bonfire of all fereign clothes which offered a never ending excuse for people to shirk and shuffle and defer to buy new ones.
+The idea seemed so extreme that even Lok.
+Tilak expressed misgivings as to its practicability.
 But the Savarkar Camp took it upon themselves to create the necessary enthusiasm in the citizens and addressing a couple of meetings in Poona decided to carry out the scheme.
-He opened the last meeting with a thrilling address and at the end called upon the people and especially the students to throw off the foreign clothes they still wore, and burn them down along with the lingering love that they all still felt in secret for their smoothness and finery an polish; burn them down as a necessary propitiatory rite for ever having bought them and in the light of that huge conflagration repent and take up the Swadeshi vow."
+He opened the last meeting with a thrilling address and at the end called upon the people and especially the students to throw off the foreign elothes they still wore, and burn them down along with the lingering love that they all still felt in secret for their smoothness and finery and polish; "burn them down as a necessary propitiatory rite for ever having bought them and in the light of that huge conflagration repent and take up the Swadeshi vow".
 The appeal was irresistible.
-Hundreds threw down in the heap, caps, costs, aprons and shirt-whatever vilayati as such they wore.
+Hundreds threw down in the heap, caps, coats, aprons and shirts-whatever vilayathi as such they wore.
 Some one referred to the economical unsoundness of the procedure.
-Vinayak remind the bonfire would create could not be calculated in annas and pies.
-"It is not the videshi cloth that we burn, but videshi itself-the treacherous attachment to foreigners and consequent betrayal of our Nation that we mean to burn here."
-The huge heap of clothes and other discarded articles was mounted on cars and was taken out in a procession as a sacrificial offering would be.
-The crowd swelled and swelled till the great leaders Lok.
-Tilak, not in any way dissatisfied to see his misgiving falsified, came poured out in big maiden and set on fire.
-The conflagration rose, illuming the audience that ranged round the Holi and stirring speeches were delivered by Tilak and Paranipe in which the latter taking out a videshi coat from the discarded heap, described how those tiny pockets of that videshi coat had stealthily carried away Indian money and diadems and crowns!"
-Now let thy treacherous charm, Oh little witch, that hiding thyself in this tiny pocket bled a nation white, be burnt to ashes!
-Consume, Fire; consume it and along with it all our national sins!
+Vinayak reminded the gentleman that the value of the moral effect the bonfire would create could not be calculated in annas and pies.
+"It is not the videshi cloth that we burn, but videshi itself-the treacherous attachment to foreigners and consequent betrayal of our Nation that we mean to burn here " The huge heap of clothes and other discarded articles was mounted on cars and was taken out in a procession as a sacrificial offering would be.
+The crowd swelled and swelled till the great leader Lok.
+Tilak, not in any way dissatisfied to see his misgiving falsified, came out to lead his people.
+The videshi articles were all poured out in a big maiden and set on fire.
+The conflagration rose, illuming the audience that ranged round the Holi and stirring speeches were delivered by Tilak and Paranipe in which the latter taking out a videshi coat from the discarded heap, described how those tiny pockets of that videshi coat had stealthily carried away Indian money and diadems and crowns!
+"Now let thy treacherous charm, Oh little witch, that hiding thyself in this tiny pocket bled a nation white, be burnt to ashes! consume, Fire; consume it and along with it all our national sins!

-The startling news of this first Indian "Holi", this bonfire of foreign clothing created a stir and lighted up a controversy in the Indian press that raged long and bore its sparks and cinders as far as the Bengalee and the Patrika in Calcutta.
+The startling news of this first Indian " Holi," this bonfire of foreign clothing created a stir and lighted up a controversy in the Indian press that raged long and bore its sparks and cinders as far as the Bengalee and the Patrika in Calcutta.